disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 1. On the **Review + Create** page, select **Create**.

 ### Task 5 - Access data with Key Vault secret with PowerShell

+In this task, you will use PowerShell within your virtual machine to access the secret stored in Azure Key Vault by obtaining an access token and invoking a web request to retrieve the secret.

 1. In **Search, resources, services and docs** search and select **Virtual machines**.